-- ☐ Confirm the Logic tab is the currently selected tab on the Banner Editor dialog box.
-If it is not the currently selected tab, select the Logic tab. - ☐ Select 1 in the Columns list box, then enter TN in the adjacent Banner logic for selected column field. - ☐ Press Enter or select 2 in the Columns list box. - ☐ Enter GENDER (1) in the Banner logic for selected column field. - ☐ Press Enter or select 3 in the Columns list box.

-☐ Enter GENDER (2) in the Banner logic for selected column field.
+- □ Confirm the Logic tab is the currently selected tab on the Banner Editor dialog box.
+If it is not the currently selected tab, select the Logic tab. - □ Select 1 in the Columns list box, then enter TN in the adjacent Banner logic for selected column field.
+TN is logic that can be used to represent "Total n" in WinCross and is generally used for Table filter logic and Banner column logic. - Press Enter or select 2 in the Columns list box, then enter GENDER (1) in the Banner logic for selected column field. - □ Press Enter or select 3 in the Columns list box, then enter GENDER (2) in the Banner logic for selected column field.